-Garmin, a two year old Frenchie, was on the Titanic.
+Garmin, a two-year-old Frenchie, was on the Titanic.
 He was owned by a 27-year-old American banker, Robert Daniel.
-Unfortunately the French Bulldog named Garmin was not one of the survivors.
+Unfortunately, the French Bulldog named Garmin was not one of the survivors.
 Only two of the twelve dogs on the Titanic survived the sinking.
 Garmins owner Robert Daniel survived the sinking of the Titanic and would later be elected to the Virginia Senate.
-Garmin was bought by the owner of it for £150 found, which is the equivalent of £14,000 in 2022.
+The owner of it bought Garmin for £150 founded, which is the equivalent of £14,000 in 2022.

 8) French Bulldogs are fashion icons.

-Taking inflation into account, they were more expensive in the early 19th century than they are now.
+Considering inflation, they were more expensive in the early 19th century than they are now.
 The Romanov Family - The last imperial party of Russia to rule, the J.P Morgan and Rockefeller families owned French Bulldogs.
-Artwork and statues of their French Bulldogs were commissioned by the Romanov family and can be found in museums around the world.
+Artwork and statues of their French Bulldogs were commissioned by the Romanov family and can be found in museums worldwide.
 The Romanovs were ousted from power in 1917 and went into exile in a Siberian city called Tobolsk.
-They were killed in July 1918 and their dogs did not survive.
+They were killed in July 1918, and their dogs did not survive.

 French Bulldogs love to dress up and definitely suit dog clothes.
 Here are some photos of French Bulldogs strutting their stuff in our Vibrant Hound dog shirts.
-Not only does the dog shirt look cool on Frenchies, it can also have practical uses, such as sun protection, protecting them from allergies, and helping to keep them warm during the winter months.
-Our shirts are made with 190gsm cotton and 5% spandex to allow plenty of stretch.
-If you want more information about dog clothes check out our blog on why dogs should wear shirts or if you want to see our products click here.
+Not only does the dog shirt look cool on Frenchies, it can also have practical uses, such as sun protection, protecting them from allergies, and helping keep them warm during the winter.

 9) Most French Bulldogs are conceived through artificial insemination.

 More than 80% of French Bulldog litters are conceived with artificial insemination and are born via cesarean section (C-section).
 Artificial insemination is used due to the build of the French Bulldog.
-They have compact bodies and slim hips that make it difficult for the male French Bulldog to mount.
+They have compact bodies and slim hips, making it difficult for the male French Bulldog to mount.
 Also, being brachycephalic, they are prone to overheating and often get too hot before finishing their work.

 10) French bulldogs bang a lot!

 French Bulldogs are famous for their farts.
 This can be due to several reasons.
-French Bulldogs are a brachycephalic breed and can suffer from Aerophagia (swallowing air) while eating.
+First, French Bulldogs are a brachycephalic breed and can suffer from Aerophagia (swallowing air) while eating.
 This is due to eating too fast.
-This can be counted by slow eating mats, raised bowls and tobacco mats.
+Slow eating mats can count this raised bowls, and tobacco mats.